tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 ```

 ## Scenarios
-Below are the scripts that have been used to prepare the results of [PAPER], also, as mentioned, a version is included where the necessary Tap Briges are added to be able to emulate real hosts.
+Below are the scripts that have been used to prepare the results of [PAPER], also, as mentioned, a version is included where the necessary Tap Briges are added to be able to mimic real hosts.

 In addition, the files used for the simulation of each of the scenarios using Python3 are described.